 The exteriors are decked with charred cedar and red western cedar siding, while there’s a covered entrance to enhance the curb appeal.
 On the inside, there’s an open living room, kitchen, workspace, loft bed, and bathroom complete with toilet.

-The use of clerestory windows naturally illuminates the living spaces as well as bring surrounding views in.
+The use of clerestory windows naturally illuminates the living spaces as well as brings surrounding views in.
 Furthermore, there are enough storage spaces, including the shelves under the ceiling to store books.
 With such cool and innovative features, it seems to be a great space for a writer to bring out the best ideas.

 The basic model of Cornelia tiny house starts at $110,000; as reported by Apartment Therapy.